 Bringing in outside help

 If repeated attempts to contact the customer and collect your payment have failed, it’s time to call in backup.
 Here are two options to help you get the money you’re due.

 Collection agencies: A debt collection agency specializes in recovering payments that are typically more than 90 days past due.
 The service takes the task of following up with the customer off of your hands, using tried-and-true tactics to get the individual to pay.
-This Business News Daily article contains more information on when and how to hire a collection agency, and it provides our recommendations of reputable collection agencies.
+For more information, see When / How to Hire a Collection Agency as well as a list of some of the Best and Most Reputable Collection Agency Services.